alangston/langston-geomorph-website/content/home/welcome.md

     image: kayak_cliff1.jpg
     text_color_light: true
     image_darken: 0.75
 hero_media: kayakphoto.jpg
 ---
 <br>

-Studying how rivers shape the Earth's surface over one year to thousands of years.
-We aren't afraid to get our feet wet!
+Studying how rivers shape the Earth's surface over days to thousands of years at Department of Geography and Geospatial Sciences, Kansas State University.
+We aren't afraid to get our hands dirty and our feet wet!